 This is a great brown sugar pound cake.
 And I love a good pound cake.
 This one has lots of butter, lots of eggs, lots of brown sugar, and lots of pecans … although I had walnuts, so that’s what I used.

-It’s a very dense cake, as pound cakes tend to be … so when my youngest daughter and I had some we put whipped cream on the top.
+It’s a very dense cake, as pound cakes tend to be (duh!) … so when my youngest daughter and I hate some, we put whipped cream on the top.
 Youngest daughter put on more whipped cream than I did … you could barely see the cake under all the mounds of whipped cream she piled on.
 But she is a whipped cream fiend, so … it was understandable.

-I was regretting the fact that we didn’t have some vanilla ice cream in the house, because it would have been great with a scoop of THAT on top instead of the whipped cream, too. 🙂
+I was regretting we didn’t have some vanilla ice cream in the house, because it would have been great with a scoop of THAT on top, instead of the whipped cream, with the cake still slightly warm and ice cream slowly melting over it. 🙂

 One of my favorite parts about this brown sugar pound cake was the sweet, slightly crunchy outside that it developed.
 The inside was moist and nutty, and the outside had almost a crunchy, carmel-y finish to it.
 Yummy!